 This makes sense, right?

-He doesn’t promise the world will bow to your greatness and shower you with gifts.
-He does promise that if you use it, you can finish a lot more of the stuff you need to do despite whatever challenges you face.
+He did not promise that the world would bow to your greatness and shower you with gifts.
+He did promise that if you use it, you can finish a lot more of the stuff you need to do despite whatever challenges you face.

-The group is dedicated to helping adults with ADD/ADHD by providing social support, tools and ideas for workarounds, as well as an interactive community where they can get the help they need to create a life they love.
+The Patreon crowd-funded group is dedicated to helping adults with ADD/ADHD by providing social support, tools and ideas for workarounds, as well as an interactive community where they can get the help they need to create a life they love.
+Their site has gotten a facelift and now has a team of experts and smartypants who are information resources.

 Even if you get the time/task management thing hammered and your abilities and skills that help you to get all kinds of things done becomes huge, your level of satisfaction with your moves and your life is going to be dictated by one other aspect of this whole get-‘er-done thing: your intention.